Myndex/apca-introduction/analysis.md

 (without removing the polarity) and the modified WCAG contrast with an ambient light value of 0.4._

 0.4 is not an "ambient light value" and again underscores a misunderstanding of the science here.
+All the 0.4 is is a brute force manipulation of the WCAG2 math, but it is unsupportable by any actual facts.

 ![contrast comparison](plots/contrast_comparison.png)